 Register a company in 3 hours

 Our streamlined application process provides online company formation in 3 to 6 working hours (subject to Companies House workload).
 For a step-by-step guide to setting up your company and completing the online application, please click here.

 Rapid Formations offers a range of online company formation packages for private limited companies.
-Prices start at £9.99 plus VAT.
+Prices start at £12.99.
 Our Digital Package is suitable for setting up a dormant company or reserving a company name for later use.
 One of our comprehensive packages may be more suitable if you want to begin trading immediately.

 Can I start trading when my company has been set up?

 You can start trading through your private limited company as soon as your company formation application is approved.
 Alternatively, you can make your company dormant if you don’t want to start trading straight away.

 The trading status of a limited company is considered to be active when: